Trillium

 ( TRILL - ee - um )

 At-A-Glance InformationThis genus of flowering perennials needs partial to full shade conditions and regular water to perform well.
 They bloom in early springtime, sending out three-petaled flowers that appear in the center of a whorl of leaves.
 They are great in shady, wooded areas and like to be left undisturbed to form colonies via rhizomes.
 In summer, these plants will die to the ground.
+Take care when planting these flowers in the garden, as some species are toxic to humans and pets if ingested.

 |